 The Fred Hollows Foundation (ABN 46 070 556 642), and its related entities (‘we’, ‘us’, ‘our’ and ‘Foundation’) are totally committed to protecting your personal information.

-The Fred Hollows Foundation (‘The Foundation’) is committed to promoting and adhering to the highest standards of protection and accountability in its governance and operations to ensure the protection and privacy of personal information and personal data, both within the organisation and under its projects and programs.
+The Fred Hollows Foundation (The Foundation) is committed to promoting and adhering to the highest standards of protection and accountability in its governance and operations to ensure the protection and privacy of Personal Information and personal data, both within the organisation and under its projects and programs.

 The Foundation has governance and management systems and processes directed towards reinforcing its commitment under this policy.
 The measures put in place by The Foundation in this area are complemented by the initiatives it is undertaking to continually improve its operational effectiveness and further strengthen its governance, internal control, security, information protection and risk management practices.

 This policy outlines how The Foundation will comply with our global standard, based in Australian law.
 The Privacy Act 1988 (Cth) (Privacy Act) is an Australian law which regulates the handling of Personal Information about individuals.
 Similar protections exist under other laws applicable within the jurisdictions in which The Foundation operates such as the General Data Protection Regulation in the European Union.

 The Privacy Act includes thirteen Australian Privacy Principles (APPs).
 The APPs set out standards, rights and obligations for the handling, holding, use, accessing and correction of Personal Information (including Sensitive Information).

 We make sure we comply with all our obligations and responsibilities under all relevant privacy laws in all jurisdictions and entities, whenever we handle Personal Information.